 You Benefit Most By How You Take Your Coffee

 It should come as no surprise that what you get out of your coffee is based on what you put in it.
+Make the most of your coffee habit by drinking it straight up.
 Black coffee provides the most health benefits but if you have to sweeten it, try raw honey instead of sugar.
 Use plant based milk options (like coconut, almond or hemp) instead of dairy milk.
 Avoid artificial sweeteners and milk substitutes.

 Afternoon Coffee is A-OK